esciencecenter-digital-skills/2023-01-25-ds-python-rivm/guided-post-workshop-exercise.md

 And select the right data.
 What follows are questions that help you with this, step by step, without providing the answers.

 ### 0.1 Loading the data
-1. Load the data in pandas.
+1. Load the data into Python with pandas.
 (Hint: check the separator that is used in the file, you can pass a different separator to `read_csv()` using the `sep` argument)
 2. Take a look at the data.
 As you can see, the Topic is read as a column and not as index.
 You can fix this by passing `index_col='Topic'` to `read_csv()`.

 ### 0.2 Cleaning up the data